bk/wmk/readme.md

 - `in_section(self, sectionlist)`: A shortcut method for `self.has_taxonomy(['section', 'sections'], sectionlist)`.

+- `page_match(self, match_expr, ordering=None, limit=None)`: This is actually
+  quite a general matching method but does not require the caller to pass a predicate callable to it, which means that it can be employed in more varied contexts than the general methods described in the last section.
+A `match_expr` contains the filtering specification.
+It will be described further below.
+The `ordering` parameter, if specified, should be either `title`, `slug`, `url` or `date`, with an optional `-` in front to indicate reverse ordering.
+The `limit`, if specified, indicates the maximum number of pages to return.

+A `match_expr` for `page_match()` is either a dict or a list of dicts.
+If it is a dict, each page in the result set must match each of the attributes specified in it.
+If it is a list of dicts, each page in the result set must match at least one of the dicts (i.e., the returned result set contains the union of all matches from all dicts in the list).
+When a string or regular expression match is being performed in this process, it will be case-insensitive.
+The supported attributes (i.e. dict keys) are as follows:

+- `title`: A regular expression which will be applied to the page title.
+- `slug`: A regular expression which will be applied to the slug.
+- `url`: A regular expression which will be applied to the target URL.
+- `path`: A regular expression which will be applied to the path to the markdown source file (i.e. the `source_file_short` field).
+- `doc`: A regular expression which will be applied to the body of the markdown source document.
+- `date_range`: A list containing two ISO-formatted dates and optionally a date key (`DATE` by default) - see the description of `in_date_range()` above.
+- `has_attrs`: A list of frontmatter variable names.
+Matching pages must have a non-empty value for each of them.
+- `attrs`: A dict where each key is the name of a frontmatter variable and the value is the value of that attribute.
+If the value is a string, it will be matched case-insensitively.
+All key-value pairs must match.
+- `has_tag`, `in_section`, `in_category`: The values are lists of tags, sections
+  or categories, respectively, at least one of which must match (case-insensitively).
+See the methods with these names above.
+- `is_post`: If set to True, will match if the page is a blog post; if set to False will match if the page is not a blog post.
+- `exclude_url`: The page with this URL should be omitted from the results (normally the calling page).

 ### Sorting

 All of these return a new `MDContentList` object with the entries in the